Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 5. class objects
 6. large allocations
 7. setting a field in an existing global object to a reference to a local object requires that the local object be promoted (leaving behind forwarding pointers)
-8. Contexts spilled from the stack (from deep recursion)
+8. Contexts spilled from the stack (e.g., from deep recursion)

 Roots for the GlobalArena include:
 1. the symbol table reference